If you need help right now, here’s what to do:

 2. Commit to NOT TAKING ACTION while angry.

-This is something you do right now while you're reading this, but when you start to get angry, you re-commit.
+Commit right now, while you're reading this.
+Then, when you start to get angry, you re-commit.
 When you notice that you're getting upset, that's your red flag reminder to Stop, Drop (your agenda, just temporarily), and Breathe so you have a choice about whether to get hijacked by your anger.

 3. Remind yourself to see the situation from your child's point of view.